dvcoders/15fa-intro-web/workshop/README.md

     "event_id": "d70d3abd-1dea-4589-8231-e7589ba34267"
 }
 ```
 *The client makes a GET request to the server with the data of student_id of 1234567.
-The server takes the student_id=1234567 from that request and do a lookup in the database.
-The data has been found, then the server returns the user (JSON formatted) to the client with an OK.*
+The server takes the student_id=1234567 from that request and do a lookup for that user in the database.
+Once the data has been found, then the server returns the user (JSON formatted) to the client with along with a status of OK.*

 **GET /user?student_id=0** - *Get the infomation of the user with the student_id of 0*